 We are an exploration stage company focusing on mining and energy projects in the United States, Canada, Bolivia and Mongolia.
 We have a 100% interest in two vanadium projects in North America including the Gibellini vanadium project which is comprised of the Gibellini and Louie Hill vanadium deposits and associated claims located in the State of Nevada, USA (the "Gibellini Project") and the Titan vanadium-titanium-iron project comprised of the Titan vanadium-titanium-iron deposit and related claims located in the Province of Ontario, Canada.
-We also own a 100% interest in the Pulacayo project, a silver-lead-zinc property located in Bolivia.
+We also own a 100% interest in the Pulacayo project, a silver-lead-zinc Pulacayo and Paca deposits located in Bolivia (the "Pulacayo Project").
 We also own a 100% interest in three coal properties in Mongolia: the Ulaan Ovoo property, the Khavtgai Uul property and the Chandgana Tal property, in addition to the land use right and construction license for the Chandgana power plant project.
-We do not currently consider our properties in Canada, Bolivia or Mongolia to be material properties.

 Our principal business is the acquisition, exploration and development of mineral and energy projects.
+We specialize in mine permitting, construction, and operations.

 Our business strategy focus is to make our Gibellini Project the first operating primary vanadium mine in North America, offering the best quality vanadium pentoxide product that exceeds customer requirements in a variety of high-tech applications such as batteries and aerospace.
-We are also considering development of our Titan Project and the acquisition of other vanadium resources to augment Gibellini and position us as a major producer of vanadium.